OpenMaine/maineballot/astro/src/content/posts/2023-11-07-Q1_QuasiBorrowing.md

 ---
 title: 'Question 1: Borrowing by Government-controlled Entities and Utilities'
+excerpt: >-
-excerpt: This measure would require voter approval for large spending by certain government-controlled entities and utilities.
+  This measure would require voter approval for large spending by certain government-controlled entities and utilities.
-election: 2023-11-07
+electionDate: 2023-11-07
 header:
   overlay_image: ../../assets/img/2016_11/Question4_MinimumWage.jpg
   teaser: ../../assets/img/2016_11/Question4_MinimumWage.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Money
 search: true
-categories:
-  - November 2023 Election
+election: november-2023-election
 tags:
-  - Citizen's Initiative
+  - citizens-initiative
-  - Consumer Utility
+  - consumer-utility
-  - Borrowing
+  - borrowing
+yes_vote: >-
-yes_vote: I want to require voter approval for spending by the specified government-controlled entities and utilities over $1 billion.
+  I want to require voter approval for spending by the specified government-controlled entities and utilities over $1 billion.
+no_vote: >-
-no_vote: I don't want to require voter approval for spending by the specified government-controlled entities and utilities over $1 billion.
+  I don't want to require voter approval for spending by the specified government-controlled entities and utilities over $1 billion.
-last_modified_at: 2023-10-07 T12:08:00-05:00
+lastModifiedDate: 2023-10-07
 ---

 ## The gist